 Revolutionizing Industrial Operations with Wearable Technology

-Technological advancement has paved the way for new businesses, new ways to advertise, new ways to communicate and new ways to connect.
+Technological advancement has paved the way for new businesses, new ways to advertise, new ways to communicate, and new ways to connect.
 So, what about the industries that have been here for decades, or even centuries, yet are still critical even in this modern time?
 Utilities, refineries, factories, and agriculture are examples of industries that have been ignored and underserved by digitization.
 Not anymore.
 The development of new tools, along with the expertise and commitment from CBT to innovate, are transforming the way these industries operate.
 Through Connected Worker, efficiency, accuracy, safety, and reliability can be measured and optimized, generating a dynamic return on investment.

 Why digitize?
 Primarily: access to information, accountability, predictability, reliability, and data security.
 Information that can be highly useful in making management decisions is now available that has been previously difficult, if not impossible to gather.
 Accountability is enhanced as the system can detect when someone is on task or not.
 Predictability around service and maintenance requirements or scheduling can save money and time.
 Data security is available as paper logs cannot be lost, tampered with or destroyed.

 What is Connected Worker?
-Connected Worker comprises: wearables, camera, screen, mic/speaker, and connectivity.
-In short, a wearable device with a camera capturing the worker’s field of view, a screen to read instructions or visualize the asset components (through Augmented and Virtual Realities), sensors, earpiece and microphone for two-way audio, and network connectivity for two-way communications.
+Connected Worker comprises wearables/wearable technology, camera, screen, mic/speaker, and connectivity.
+In short, wearable technology is a wearable device with a camera capturing the worker’s field of view, a screen to read instructions or visualize the asset components (through Augmented and Virtual Realities), sensors, earpiece and microphone for two-way audio, and network connectivity for two-way communications.
 These components are further enhanced by the connectivity to other users.
 The ability of several users to log in and see what the wearer sees can allow training to be efficient and effective.
 The ability for screen sharing and real-time annotations to be visible by all not only provides the wearer critical, relevant information but also fosters a collaborative environment for problem-solving.
 Gone are the limitations of physical location as in-person meetings or on-site training.
 Connected Worker is a complete, end-to-end solution that generates significant efficiency gains to increase throughput, reduce the cost of production, minimize waste, minimize downtime and streamline operations.

 Example #1: Troubleshooting a malfunctioning asset